getspooky/yaldash/README.md

 If you discover a security vulnerability within LaravelDash, please send an e-mail to Yasser Ameur El Idrissi via `getspookydev@gmail.com` .
 All security vulnerabilities will be promptly addressed.

-## Bug Report

-If you've found a problem in LaravelDash which is not a security risk, do a search on GitHub under Issues in case it has already been reported.
-If you are unable to find any open GitHub issues addressing the problem you found, your next step will be to open a new one.
-(See the next section for reporting security issues.) your issue should contain a title and a clear description of the issue.
-You should also include as much relevant information as possible and a code sample that demonstrates the issue.
-The goal of a bug report is to make it easy for yourself - and others - to replicate the bug and develop a fix.
-Remember, bug reports are created in the hope that others with the same problem will be able to collaborate with you on solving it.
-Do not expect that the bug report will automatically see any activity or that others will jump to fix it.
-Creating a bug report serves to help yourself and others start on the path of fixing the problem.

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.